Kilimanjaro Shira Route

 Day 5: Karanga to Barafu Camp

 It’s getting real!
-You’re now very close to the summit and have some amazing views of the mountain during your short ascent of two to three hours to the last base, Barafu Camp, which sits at 4,600 m (15,091 ft).
+You’re now very close to the summit and have some amazing views of the mountain during your ascent of just three hours to reach Barafu Camp, which sits at 4,600 m (15,091 ft).
 An early dinner is served so you can get some rest before attempting the summit that same night.
 Before you go to bed, your guide briefs you in detail on how best to prepare for summit night.

 Day 6: Barafu Camp to Uhuru Peak to Mweka Camp